-To illustrate the use of spectral analysis in geoChronR, we consider a use case where the user seeks to identify the relative energy of oscillations at orbital (Milankovitch) periodicities in a deep-sea sediment core, and quantify the impact of age uncertainties on this assessment.
-Here we use a benthic paleotemperature record derived from the International Ocean Drilling
+To illustrate the use of spectral analysis in geoChronR, we consider a use case where the user seeks to identify the relative energy of oscillations at orbital (Milankovitch) periodicities in a deep-sea sediment core and quantify the impact of age uncertainties on this assessment.
+Here, we use a benthic paleotemperature record derived from the International Ocean Drilling Project (IODP) core 846 (Mix et al., 1995; Shackleton, 1995), which covers the past 4.7 million years.
+For this assessment, we use an updated age model generated outside geoChronR, via alignment to the benthic δ^{18} O stack of Lisiecki and Raymo (2005) using the hidden Markov model (HMM) match algorithm (Lin et al., 2014; Khider et al., 2017).
+HMM match is a probabilistic method that generates an ensemble of 1000 possible age models compatible with the chronostratigraphic constraints; this ensemble was archived as a table in the associated LiPD file (http://lipdverse.org/geoChronR-examples/ ODP846.Lawrence.2006.lpd, last access: 22 February 2021), making it accessible to geoChronR.

-- 10 Project core 846 (Mix et al., 1995; Shackleton, 1995), which covers the past 4.7 million years.
-For this assessment, we use an updated age model generated outside geoChronR, via alignment to the benthic δ^{18} O stack of Lisiecki and Raymo (2005) using the HMM-Match algorithm (Lin et al., 2014; Khider et al., 2017).
-HMM-Match is a probabilistic method that generates an ensemble of 1000 possible age models compatible with the chronostratigraphic constraints; this ensemble was archived as a table in the associated LiPD file, making it accessible to geoChronR. - 15 First we use plotTimeseriesEnsRibbons to visualize temperature, and the impact of age uncertainty, over the past 5 million years (figure 10).
+First, we use plotTimeseriesEnsRibbons to visualize temperature, and the impact of age uncertainty, over the past 5 million years (Fig. 10).
+The record displays three salient features: